GhassanIshag/Taxma/README.md

 ## Content
 All content was written by the developer.

 ## Acknowledgements
-My Mentor for continuous helpful feedback.
+1. Tutors and community members at Code Institute.

-Tutor support at Code Institute for their support.
+2. My Mentor Guidance at Code Institute Okwudiri Okoro